The ultimate guide to the best credit card combinations

 THE POINTS GUY

 The Chase Freedom Unlimited® (see rates and fees) is a great everyday card.
-It has no annual fee and earns 3% cash back on dining (including eligible delivery and takeout) and drugstore purchases and 1.5% back on all other purchases.
+It has no annual fee and earns 5% on travel booked through Chase Travel, 3% cash back on dining (including eligible delivery and takeout) and drugstore purchases, as well as 1.5% back on all other purchases.

-Why they’re a great combination: Both cards allow you to earn an impressive return on dining purchases, but you’ll earn more on your non-Chase Travel travel spending with the Sapphire Preferred versus the Freedom Unlimited.
+Why they’re a great combination: Both cards allow you to earn an strong return on dining purchases, but you’ll earn more on your travel spending outside the portal with the Sapphire Preferred versus the Freedom Unlimited.
 Where the Freedom Unlimited really shines is in its nonbonus spending.

 To learn more, check out our full reviews of the Chase Sapphire Preferred and the Chase Freedom Unlimited.